-(c) Make and render merit awards to or for the benefit of state employes nominated to receive them in accordance with such plan or plans,
+(c) Make and render merit awards to or for the benefit of state employes nominated to receive them in accordance with such plan or plans.

-(3) PERSONNEL, FACILITIES, AND EQUIP-MENT OF THE BOARD.
-The director shall detail and assign for the use of the board such personnel, facilities and equipment as the board may require for the proper performance of its work.
-The board may request and shall receive from any state department such assistance as it may require, and each such department shall make available to the board, upon its request, any of its personnel and facilities required for the furtherance of the work of the board.
+(3) PERSONNEL, FACILITIES AND EQUIP-MENT.
+The board shall appoint, under the classified service, a secretary and such other employes as are necessary to carry out its duties.
+The director shall detail and assign, for the use of the board, such facilities and equipment as the board requires for the proper performance of its work.
+The board may request and shall receive from any state department such assistance as it requires.

-(4) Awards.
+(4) AWARDS.
 The board may determine the nature and extent of the merit awards to be made under this section which may include, but shall not be limited to, the following: